Table of Contents

 - SAP is calculated each semester after grades have been posted to academic history by the Office of the Registrar.

-- If after the first term of attendance you are not making SAP, you will be put on a Warning status and allowed to keep aid for one term.
+- If, after the first term of attendance you are not making SAP, you will be put on a Warning status and allowed to keep aid for one term.
 Your continued eligibility will be determined after the next term checkpoint.
+Please note: when exceeding the maximum time frame for your degree you will not receive a warning term.

 - If your SAP status is Failure after the check is performed, you will not qualify for financial aid for the following term.

-- If your SAP status is Failure and you cannot mathematically attain SAP requirements following the next term, an appeal will not be permissible.
+- If your SAP status is Failure and you cannot mathematically attain SAP requirements, an appeal will not be permissible.
 Documented mitigating circumstances may allow continued eligibility on a case-by-case basis and will require an academic plan.

 - A student may appeal their SAP Failure status only twice during their academic career at KSU.
 Documented mitigating circumstances may allow additional appeals on a case-by-case basis.